 The Act provides that the interim tax levy shall not exceed 50% of the prior year's combined municipal and education taxes for any particular property.
 In a year where there is no change in the assessed value of properties, setting a tax rate equal to 50% of the previous year's tax rate would meet the requirements of the act.
-However, while 2021 saw the regular reassessment delayed due to the pandemic, there are growth and burden impacts that require the use of a "notional" tax rate instead of the previous year's tax rate in order to calculate the tax impact.
+However, while 2022 saw the regular reassessment delayed due to the pandemic, there are growth and burden impacts that require the use of a "notional" tax rate instead of the previous year's tax rate in order to calculate the tax impact.

 A notional tax rate is an adjusted tax rate that would calculate the same net levy, as required in the prior year, by using the updated Current Value Assessments (CVA) for the current taxation year.
-Generally, the calculated "notional tax rates" reflect a slight decrease from the 2020 final tax rate as a result of the assessment growth in 2020.
-This is due to the fact that the 2020 tax levy requirement, when spread over a higher total assessment per class, in most cases, results in a lower notional tax rate for 2021.
-Typically, this decrease would be more significant as a result of the phase-in of reassessment impacts, however, 2021 sees no reassessment impacts due to the delayed 2020 reassessment as a result of the current pandemic.
+Generally, the calculated "notional tax rates" reflect a slight decrease from the 2021 final tax rate as a result of the assessment growth in 2021.
+This is due to the fact that the 2021 tax levy requirement, when spread over a higher total assessment per class, in most cases, results in a lower notional tax rate for 2022.
+Typically, this decrease would be more significant as a result of the phase-in of reassessment impacts, however, 2022 sees no reassessment impacts due to the delayed 2020 reassessment as a result of the current pandemic.
+The only exception to this is when tax policies are amended, affecting the underlying tax rate.
+As tax policy decision are reviewed by Council later in the year, this will only potentially impact the final tax bills.